ddgaldames/Rockbuster_Stealth_LLC/README.md

 It is an open source database with with 17 tables containing information  customers, payments, rentals, films, cities, countries, categories, stores, and actors.

-Here is the link to all my tableau visuzliations: https://public.tableau.com/app/profile/david.galdames
+Here is the link to all my tableau visuzliations: [Tableau Visuals](https://public.tableau.com/app/profile/david.galdames)